abbotware/abbotware/Interop/Abbotware.Interop.Aws.Timestream/README.md

 ```

-## Fluent API
+## POCO via Fluent API

-Fluent API require a little more setup, but can be used on objects you have no control over
+The Fluent API requires a little more setup, but can be used on objects you have no control over.

 ```c#
 public class Poco